A 1099 Form reports income from self employment earnings, interest and dividends, government payments, and more. Here are the details.

 Other types of investments you have may pay periodic interest payments rather than dividends.
-These interest payments are also taxable and are reported to you on Form 1099-INT.
-Commonly, taxpayers receive this form from banks where they have savings accounts.
+These interest payments are also taxable and are usually reported to you on Form 1099-INT.
+Commonly, taxpayers receive this form from banks where they have interest bearing accounts.

 The federal and state governments are equally responsible for reporting income that it pays to taxpayers.
 Government agencies commonly use Form 1099-G to report the state income tax refunds and unemployment compensation you receive during the year.
 If you receive unemployment income, you must include the entire amount your state reports on the 1099-G form in your taxable income.
-However, you only include your state refund in income if you claimed a deduction for it in a prior tax year.
+However, you only include your state refund in income if you claimed a deduction state income taxes in a prior tax year.

 Withdrawals from a retirement account

 When you withdraw money from your traditional IRA, in most cases it is taxable.
-You will receive a Form 1099-R that reports your total withdrawals for the year before you prepare your tax return.
+You will receive a Form 1099-R that reports your total withdrawals for the year.
 The form also covers other types of distributions you receive from pension plans, annuities and profit-sharing plans.
-Sometimes the 1099-R will show the taxable amount of the distribution on the form itself and will report the amount of federal tax that was withheld.
+Usually the 1099-R will show the taxable amount of the distribution on the form itself and will report the amount of federal tax that was withheld.